Welcome to Out of the Ordinary Books, the podcast where we believe that the books we read help us better understand the lives we lead.

 Christie earned a PhD in English Literature from the University of Chicago before trading the classroom for a picket-fenced garden and an old writing desk.
 Today, she grows zucchini her four kids refuse to eat.
 The zucchini-loving chickens are perfectly happy with this arrangement.

 Christie's first book, Roots and Sky: A Journey Home in Four Seasons, was published by Revell in 2016.
-Her next book, Placemaker: Cultivating Places of Comfort, Beauty, and Peace, will release next spring from Zondervan.
+Her newest book, Placemaker: Cultivating Places of Comfort, Beauty, and Peace, released in spring 2019 from Zondervan and is available wherever books are sold.